 Housing Discrimination Lawsuit Won, March 2010

-Soon after the suit was filed, CHA&E won an injunction on behalf of the non-profit, which prevented the City from interfering with or preventing the project.
-As a result of CHA&E's efforts, the City issued a building permit and construction proceeded without interference.
+Soon after the suit was filed, GHA&E won an injunction on behalf of the non-profit, which prevented the City from interfering with or preventing the project.
+As a result of GHA&E's efforts, the City issued a building permit and construction proceeded without interference.
 The residence is now home to 14 citizens.
-Based upon what the Court deemed to be CHA&E's "unequivocal success" on the case, the Court ordered the City to pay the non-profit organization's legal fees.
+Based upon what the Court deemed to be GHA&E's "unequivocal success" on the case, the Court ordered the City to pay the non-profit organization's legal fees.